Yoga for Grief, Trauma, and Depression – A Journey From Darkness To Inner Peace

 Any negative emotion such as grief or trauma, that we experience in life creates tension, a physical tightness, within the body.

 If we suppress these emotions, over time, the energy becomes stagnant.
-On the outside, these stagnant emotions can manifest and show in other ways such as anger, depression, anxiety, chronic diseases, unhealthy behaviour patterns, etc.
+On the outside, these stagnant emotions can manifest and show in other ways such as anger, depression, anxiety, chronic diseases, unhealthy behaviour patterns, coping mechanisms, etc.

 Mindful movement, such as yoga, can help release these stagnant emotions.